bjpop/gurita/docsrc/bar.rst

 .. code-block::

- --row FEATURE, -r FEATURE
+ --row COLUMN, -r COLUMN
- --col FEATURE, -c FEATURE
+ --col COLUMN, -c COLUMN
  --colwrap INT

 Bar plots can be further divided into facets, generating a matrix of bar plots, where a numerical value is